Discretization of Linear Problems in Banach Spaces: Residual Minimization, Nonlinear Petrov-Galerkin, and Monotone Mixed Methods: Introduction

-Let us emphasize that the above quasi-optimality theory for the inexact method generalizes existing theories for other methods that are in some sense contained within the inexact method.
+Let us emphasize that the above quasi-optimality theory for the inexact method generalizes existing theories for other methods that are in some sense contained within the inexact method, and therefore it provides a unification of these theories.
 In particular, the theory generalizes Babu\v{s}ka's theory for Petrov--Galerkin methods~\cite{BabNM1971}, Guermond's theory for exact residual minimization~\cite{GueSINUM2004}, and the Hilbert-space theory for inexact residual minimization (including the DPG method)~\cite{GopQiuMOC2014, DahHuaSchWelSINUM2012}.
-For a schematic hierarchy with these connections and its detailed discussion, see Section~\ref{sec:connections}.
+For a schematic hierarchy with these connections and its detailed discussion, we refer to Section~\ref{sec:connections}.